mrhenry/is-looking-for/fulltime-developer-style.md

 Do not hesitate to apply if you're not sure you meet all the requirements.
 We are open to all candidates and will consider all applications.

-You're able to work regularly on location in our Antwerp office.
 You are fluent in English & Dutch, both speaking and writing.

-_Maybe your focus is more on building functional features and the CMS setup?
-Checkout our other [fulltime developer](fulltime-developer-function.md) position._

 ### Technical skills
 - You're fluent in HTML and CSS
 - You have experience with accessibility and are familiar with WCAG
 - You have some experience with WordPress (or PHP)
-- You have some experience with JavaScript (not that important)
+- You have some experience with JavaScript

 ### Technical skills (bonus)
 - You have experience with handlebars-like templates (we use Twig)